Contra (New England)

 Watch at: https://youtu.be/-OYxzs9BnPQ

 Preparation: Take hands in fours from the top.
 ‘1’s improper.
-Start in crossways wavy lines - ladies overlap in the center.
-Minor sets in adjacent rows could align themselves - allowing wavy lines to be extended.
+Start in crossways wavy lines - ladies in the center.
+Minor sets from adjacent ‘lines’, may, serendipitously be able to align themselves with each other - allowing crossways wavy lines to be extended.

-slide or Rory O’Moore roll Cw. to the right, (2 bars)
+slide or Rory O’Moore roll Cw. to the right, (4 beats)

-B1: With the lady on her partner’s right, holding hands in fours, Circle left three places, (3) since his partner's on his left - the man could twirl her Ccw. into:
+B1: With the lady on her partner’s right, holding hands in fours, Circle left 3 places, (6) since his partner's on his left - the man could twirl her ½ Ccw. into:

-Pull forward to a new neighbor.
-(2) The progression comprises: back one couple, followed by forward two couples.
+Pull forward to form a wave with new neighbors.
+(4) The progression comprises: back one couple, followed by forward two couples.
 End couples need to stay alert!

 3-33 (“Three Thirty-Three”)